Blessedfriday007/Zuri-HNG-Project/Desktop/py4e/0x00.py/README.md

 # EXERCISE ONE
-*Write a program that prompts a user to input their names, and then welcomes them.*
+*write a program that uses input to prompt a user for their name, and then welcomes them*